drduh/YubiKey-Guide/README.md

 ## Signing

-You will be prompted for the master key passphrase and Admin PIN.
+**Important** You will be prompted for the Certify key passphrase and Admin PIN.

 Select and transfer the signature key.